Autism News Network

 In insurance litigation, the outcome often depends on which party

-the burden of proof and which party has the right to interpret the
+has the burden of proof and which party has the right to interpret

-written terms of the plan and the meaning of the medical evidence
+the written terms of the plan and the meaning of the medical

-presented by the patient.
-However, recent cases have made the
+evidence presented by the patient.
+However, recent cases have

 During 2003, the U.S. Supreme Court and the Seventh Circuit

-deference a plan must give to a treating physician's opinion against
+discussed the deference a plan must give to a treating physician's

-that the treating physician's opinion is the best).
+child deference (a presumption that the treating physician's opinion

-physician may have better information than the plan's doctor, and a
+better information than the plan's doctor, and a plan cannot refuse

-(holding that a selective review of medical evidence and a
+that a selective review of medical evidence and a conclusion based

 is not no review."
 Hess v.
 Hartford Ins Co., 274